hayduker/whipsnake/README.md

 cargo run
 ```

-You can then type Python-like code directly into the console.
-For example:
+You can then type Python code right into the REPL:

 ```python
 >>> x = 10